-Invoice template is a XML SVG source, which describes content, look and position of the text lines, images or other invoice template elements.
+The invoice template is a XML SVG source, which describes the content, look and position of the text lines, images or other invoice template elements.
 The Sipwise C5 provides embedded WYSIWYG SVG editor svg-edit 2.6 to customize default template.
-The Sipwise C5 svg-edit has some changes in layers management, image edit, user interface, but this basic introduction still may be useful.
+The Sipwise C5 svg-edit has some changes in layers management, image edit, user interface, but this basic introduction may still be useful.